 If you have feed to donate or sell register here:

 If you have feed to sell, you can list it on the free AgriHQ Feed noticeboard to sell it directly:

 Order alternative feed

-If your plan shows you will need supplementary feed, place an order with a feed merchant as soon as possible.
-Some feeds – for example, PKE – take 10 to 12 weeks to arrive after ordering.
+If you believe you need supplementary feed, place an order with a feed merchant as soon as possible.
+This includes for grain from the South Island.

 Your local trust can provide support and advice.
 It's free to use a Rural Support Trust.
 Talking to them is confidential.
 They can connect you with the services you need, whether it's financial and business advice or health services.

 Freephone 0800 78 72 54 (0800 RURAL HELP).